4hscream14204/SuperSCREAMLib/readme.md

 Without further ado, let's a go with the installation!

-1. Add `maven { url = "https://jitpack.io" }` to your build.gradle and your build.common.gradle under the repositories section.
+1. Add `maven { url = "https://jitpack.io" }` to your build.dependencies.gradle under the repositories section.
-2. Go to build.dependencies.gradle and add `implementation "com.github.4hscream14204:SuperSCREAMLib:main-<LATEST-VERSION>"` into your dependencies.
+2. Add `implementation "com.github.4hscream14204:SuperSCREAMLib:main-<LATEST-VERSION>"` into your dependencies.
 3. Do a Gradle Sync and you're done!
 Enjoy Super SCREAM Lib!

 ## Welcome to Super SCREAM Lib!